Voicemail and beep detection

 To detect beeps, use the following methods:

-The following events help you to process the received frequences:
+The following events help you to process the received frequencies:

 Here is the complete scenario example on how to use these methods and events: